top of page

 ABOUT US

-Mission Statement: Black Girl White Coat is a 501(c)3 nonprofit organization that provides guidance, representation, mentorship, and scholarship to Black and Hispanic individuals pursuing careers in healthcare.
+Mission Statement: Black Girl White Coat is a 501(c)3 nonprofit organization that provides academic resources, mentorship, and scholarship to Black and Hispanic girls pursuing careers in healthcare.

 Copy of IMG_0610.jpg